Photography By Carla Antonio / Illustrations By Michele Perry

 Alexandra Philp Reeves, Tech Innovator

-After her fried was hospitalized, Alexandra recognized the need for a healthcare resource tailored to young people.
+After her friend was hospitalized, Alexandra recognized the need for a healthcare resource tailored to young people.
 So, in 2016, she launched EmojiHealth, a messaging bot platform that provides real-time personalized information using services like Facebook Messenger.
 Since then, Alexandra’s idea has grown even further; she’s now the founder and chief innovation officer of conversationHEALTH, a larger digital health company.
 Oh, and did we mention she’s only 19?

 Marica Pinnock, Heritage Advocate